-Well-cast but underwritten ensembler centered on family, friends and other animals who gather for a rural wedding in scenic southern France.
-Sophomore pic by writer-director Valerie Guignabodet aims at a bittersweet reflection on the spousal state.
-Film has done cheery biz in Gaul but may be too inconsequential (or not fluffy enough) for offshore auds.
+Marriage is, well, a funky thing in “Mariages!” a well-cast but underwritten ensembler centered on family, friends and other animals who gather for a rural wedding in scenic southern France.
+Sophomore pic by writer-director Valerie Guignabodet, after her quirky black comedy about a man and a lifesize doll, “Monique” (2002), aims at a bittersweet reflection on the spousal state across three generations but ends up more as a series of tantrums across a fraught 24 hours.
+Film has done cheery biz in Gaul since opening April 21 but may be too inconsequential (or not fluffy enough) for offshore auds.

 It’s the morning of the nuptials of young Johanna (Chloe Lambert) and Benjamin (Alexis Loret), both 25, and while the former is in the bath prior to her extensive makeup, the latter is still coming round, covered in lipstick after a night of carousing.
 Johanna’s highly organized mom, Gabrielle (Miou-Miou), is already fussing about the ceremony and entertainment at her sprawling home, while Benjamin’s more declasse mother, Chantal (Catherine Allegret), is prepping for a taut confrontation with Gabrielle over the cost-sharing.
 As the latter says, “It’s going to be a strange weekend.”

 Also on hand are the two marriage witnesses, steely Valentine (Mathilde Seigner) and cynical Alex (Jean Dujardin), both 35.
 Their marriage is decidedly rocky, and Valentine is particularly upset when she says she’s been having an affair for four months and he hasn’t even noticed.
 When she won’t tell him who her lover is, Alex calmly clobbers the first man she talks to.